InnocentusLime/innocentusLime.github.io/content/blog/quadjam_devlog_1.md

 }
 ```

-I do however believe, that I just need to tinker with the numbers more.
+I believe tinkering with the numbers more should help.
 There's no way this thing
-isn't just a bunch of physics-based circles - that I know for sure as a long-time Little Big Planet
+isn't just a bunch of physics-based circles - that I know for sure.
+Perhaps I also need
-player.
-The main question is: what material properties do these circles have.
-Are they slippery?
-Does the size play any big role here?
-More things to try!
+to mess around with the "material properties" too.

 # What's next?

 Good question!
-I have quite a lot of plans for that small game in fact and this page too!
+I have quite a lot of plans for that small game and this page too!

 First of all, I want to actually finish that game and give it a slightly bigger amount of polish
 than the arcanoid clone.
 This time I would like to have the final state of the project have animated